valancej/CIS-Docker/README.md

 Docker container images and their corresponding Dockerfiles govern how a container will behave when running.
 It is important to use the appropriate base images, and best practices when creating Dockerfiles to secure your containerized applications and infrastructure.

+### 4.1 Create a user for the container (Scored)

+Create a non-root user for the container in the Dockerfile for the container image.
+It it generally good practice to run a Docker container as a non-root user.

+When creating Dockerfiles make sure the `USER` instruction exists.
+This can be achieved with an Anchore policy by checking for the `USER` instruction, as well as checking to make sure the effective user is not root.

 ## 5 Container Runtime